sitatec/Waico/app/README.md

 git lfs install && git pull <this repo url>
 We need git-lfs because are building sherpa_onnx from source to support GPU on android.
 The .so files need to be put in the android's jniLibs/[arch]/ folders.
+The datasets and mediapipe's pose detection model are add to git-lfs